xywang-talend/tuj/README.md

 ## Usage and Documentation

-Documentation is available on [Talend Help Center](http://help.talend.com/).
+The documentation is available on [Talend Help Center](http://help.talend.com/).

 ## Support